 When is the next cleanup?

 We’re glad you asked!
-Here is our full 2022 Beach Cleanup calendar if you want to plan ahead, but please check our Events page for final details in case anything changes!
+Please check our Events page.
+We suggest checking the Events page on the day of the cleanup as well, just in case anything has changed!
 Cleanups happen throughout our region including Cherry Point and Fidalgo Bay Aquatic Reserves, along Bellingham Bay, at Baker Lake, and other locations needing trash removed.
 We host a few additional annual cleanups as well: World Water Day in March, Earth Day in April, a post-Fourth of July cleanup, a local cleanup for International Coastal Cleanup in September, and Make A Difference Day in October.
-If it’s around one of those times, check the Events page for details!
+If it’s around one of those times, check the Events page for details.

 How else does RE Sources combat plastic pollution in the Salish Sea?